fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 **Creation date:** 2024-01-05

-**Last update:** 2024-01-05
+**Last update:** 2025-01-17

 ## Summary

-This RFC proposes to support customization of the status readers in `Kustomizations` during the `healthCheck` phase for custom resources.
-The user will be able to declare the needed `conditions` in order to compute a custom resource status.
+This RFC proposes to extend the Flux `Kustomization` API with custom health checks for custom resources using the Common Expression Language (CEL).

-In order to provide flexibility, we propose to use `CEL` expressions to declare the expected conditions and their status.
+In order to provide flexibility, we propose to use CEL expressions for defining the conditions that need to be met in order to determine the status of a custom resource.
-This will introduce a new field `customHealthChecks` in the `Kustomization` CRD which will be a list of `CustomHealthCheck` objects.
+We will introduce a new field called `healthCheckExprs` in the `Kustomization` CRD which will be a list of CEL expressions for evaluating the status of a particular Kubernetes resource kind.

 ## Motivation

-Flux uses the `Kstatus` library during the `healthCheck` phase to compute owned resources status.
-This works just fine for all standard resources and custom resources that comply with `Kstatus` interfaces.
+Flux uses the `kstatus` library during the health check phase to compute owned resources status.
+This works just fine for all the Kubernetes core resources and custom resources that comply with the `kstatus` conventions.

-In the current Kustomization implementation, we have addressed such a problem for kubernetes Jobs.
-We have implemented a `customJobStatusReader` that computes the status of a Job based on a defined set of conditions.
-This is a good solution for Jobs, but it is not generic and thus not applicable to other custom resources.
+There are cases where the status of a custom resource does not follow the `kstatus` conventions.
+For example, we might want to compute the status of a custom resource based on a condition other than `Ready`.
+This is the case for resources that do intermediate patching like `Certificate` where you should look at the `Issued` condition to know if the certificate has been issued or not before looking at the `Ready` condition.

-Another use case is relying on non-standard `conditions` to compute the status of a custom resource.
-For example, we might want to compute the status of a custom resource based on a condtion other then `Ready`.
-This is the case for `Resources` that do intermediate patching like `Certificate` where you should look at the `Issued` condition to know if the certificate has been issued or not before looking at the `Ready` condition.
+In order to provide a generic solution for custom resources, that would not imply writing a custom `kstatus` reader for each CRD, we need to provide a way for the user to express the conditions that need to be met in order to determine the status.

-In order to provide a generic solution for custom resources, that would not imply writing a custom status reader for each new custom resource, we need to provide a way for the user to express the `conditions` that need to be met in order to compute the status of a given custom resource.
-And we need to do this in a way that is flexible enough to cover all possible use cases, without having to change `Flux` source code for each new use case.
+And we need to do this in a way that is flexible enough to cover all possible use cases, without having to change Flux source code for each new use case.

 ### Goals